Samuel Hoare, 1st Viscount Templewood: Second World War

 Hoare loathed Franco and found him a puzzling and obtuse interlocutor.
 (Hoare found Franco's Portuguese counterpart, António de Oliveira Salazar, much more pleasant to deal with.)
 His fluent memoir of the period, Ambassador on Special Mission, is an excellent insight into the day-to-day life of a demanding diplomatic job, his primary challenges being to dissuade Franco from his preferred drift to the Axis powers and to prevent the Allies from reacting with undue haste to repeated Spanish provocations.
 Hoare's memoir is not completely frank about his deployment of an array of bluff, leaks, bribery and subterfuge to disrupt unfriendly elements in Franco's regime and the operations of the German embassy, but those methods were remembered fondly by his team.

 In June 1941, Spain, ostensibly remaining non-belligerent, was preparing to send a division of volunteers to fight on the side of Germany against the Soviet Union, the so-called "División Azul" Blue Division.
 On 24 June, a big demonstration of students was organised by the regime in support of the expedition.
 The demonstration ended in front of the Falange Party's headquarters, where Ramón Serrano Suñer was present and gave a speech.
 There was much anti-British sentiment in Spain, and some students went to the nearby British embassy and started throwing stones and to attack the embassy building.
 Hoare called Serrano Suñer on the telephone, and they had a heated exchange.
 Serrano Suñer asked him if he wanted him to send more police to protect the embassy to which Hoare famously responded, "Don't send more police, just send fewer students".

 Hoare also helped to prevent Spanish interference with Operation Torch in November 1942.

-On 14 July 1944, he was created Viscount Templewood (the name was that of a country house at Sidestrand) of Chelsea in the County of Middlesex.
+On 14 July 1944, he was created Viscount Templewood (the name was that of Templewood, a country house at Sidestrand) of Chelsea in the County of Middlesex.
 With the issue of Spanish neutrality no longer in doubt, his ambassadorship ended in December 1944, and he returned to Britain.